-Welcome to Bridgeport, California!
-Located in California’s Eastern High Sierra, it’s a small town you’ve probably never heard about.
-You’re not alone here.
-If not for our recent California road trip, Bridgeport would have been just another place on map for me.
-Luckily, its relatively cheap accommodation compared to other locations in Mono County drew us here for just one night.
-But later we decided to extend our visit and see what Bridgeport had to offer.
-Based on our travel experiences and adventures in the town, here are five best places you must visit in Bridgeport.
+Luckily, its relatively cheap accommodations compared to other locations near Mammoth Lakes drew us here for just one night.
+The next morning, however, we decided to extend our visit and see what Bridgeport had to offer.
+Based on our travel experiences and adventures in and near the town, here are the 5 best places you must visit in Bridgeport.

-HERE ARE 5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA:
+5 OF THE BEST PLACES TO VISIT IN BRIDGEPORT, CALIFORNIA

-Hot springs were solely responsible for our longer stay in Bridgeport.
-Hotel map showed that there were two places with hot pools in the Bridgeport area.
-Travertine Hot Spring was the closest to our hotel.
-And after a quick visit, it surely became the first of the five best places you must visit in Bridgeport.
+The hot springs were responsible for our longer stay in Bridgeport.
+An area map showed that there were two places with the hot pools in the Bridgeport area.
+Travertine Hot Springs was the closest to our hotel.
+And after a quick visit, it became one of our favorite places to visit in Bridgeport.

 2. Buckeye Creek

-Buckeye Creek in the north end of the town is one of the best places to visit in Bridgeport for nature lovers.
-Add such activities as hiking, camping, and fly fishing, and you set yourself up for quiet an adventurous day.
-However, hiking trails near Buckeye Creek are considered difficult and might not work well for beginners.
+Buckeye Creek in the northern corner of the town is one of the best places to visit in Bridgeport for nature lovers.
+Add such activities as hiking, camping, and fly fishing, and you set yourself up for quite an adventurous day.
+The hiking trails near Buckeye Creek, however, are considered difficult and might not work well for the beginners.

-Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Spring nearby.
+Once you opt for Buckeye Creek, be sure to bathe in Buckeye Hot Springs nearby.
 In fact, two soaking pools are set next to a mountain stream.
 A small wall of rocks separates them from Buckeye Creek.
-With average temperate of water of around 100 degrees, the hot spring provides a contrasting swim for much cooler creek’s water.
+With average temperate of water around 100 degrees, the hot springs provide a striking contrast to the much cooler water in the creek.

-As opposed to Travertine Hot Spring, Buckeye Hot Spring “lives” up in the mountains.
-To get to this must-visit place in Bridgeport, follow Twin Lakes Road to Doc and Al’s resort.
-From there take dirt Forest Service Road 017 that will lead you to a flat parking area 2.5 miles away.
-It’s time for you to get off and walk a little bit.
-The hot springs are located about 100 yards below.
+Unlike Travertine Hot Springs, Buckeye Hot Springs “lives” up in the mountains.
+To get to this must-visit place in Bridgeport, follow Twin Lakes Road to Doc and Al’s Robinson Creek Resort.
+From here, take dirt forest service road 017 that takes you to a parking area 2.5 miles away.
+It’s time for you to get off the car and walk a little bit.
+The hot springs area is located about 100 yards below.

 4. Twin Lakes